 There’s a big difference between simply getting it done and getting it done right.

 If you’re a hobbyist podcaster with time to spare, do-it-yourself editing is probably sufficient.
-If, however, you’re a business which requires the podcast reflect well on your brand, or a busy entrepreneur without the time to be bothered spending hours at the editing process, should you still edit your own podcast?
+If, however, you’re a business which requires the podcast reflect well on your brand, or a busy entrepreneur with a million other things to do, should you still edit your own podcast?

 What Podcast Editing Actually Does

 Without a proper understanding of what podcast editing is, it’s easy to decide to handle it on your own.
 Even worse, you might decide it’s not needed.

 Typical podcast editing tasks include: